N. T. Wright: Career

 In 1975 he became a junior research fellow at Merton College, Oxford, and later also junior chaplain.
 From 1978 to 1981 he was a fellow and chaplain at Downing College, Cambridge.
 In 1981 he received his DPhil from Merton College, his thesis topic being "The Messiah and the People of God: A Study in Pauline Theology with Particular Reference to the Argument of the Epistle to the Romans".
 After this, he served as assistant professor of New Testament studies at McGill University, Montreal (1981 to 1986), then as chaplain, fellow and tutor at Worcester College and lecturer in New Testament in the University of Oxford (1986 to 1993).

 He moved from Oxford to become dean of Lichfield Cathedral (1994 to 1999) and then returned briefly to Oxford as a visiting fellow at Merton College, before taking up his appointment as canon theologian at Westminster Abbey in 2000.

 From 1995 to 2000, Wright wrote the weekly Sunday's "Readings" column for the Church Times.
 He has said that writing the column gave him the "courage" to embark upon his popular ... for Everyone (SPCK) series of commentaries on New Testament books.

-In 2003, Wright became the Bishop of Durham; he was consecrated a bishop on 3 July 2003 at York Minster by David Hope, Archbishop of York.
+In 2003 Wright became the Bishop of Durham; he was consecrated a bishop on 3 July 2003 at York Minster by David Hope, Archbishop of York.
 On 4 August 2006 he was appointed to the Court of Ecclesiastical Causes Reserved for a period of five years.

-He resigned from the see of Durham on 31 August 2010 and took appointment as Research Professor of New Testament and Early Christianity at St Mary's College, St Andrews, in Scotland, which enabled him to concentrate on his academic and broadcasting work.
+He resigned from Durham on 31 August 2010 to take up an appointment as research professor of New Testament and Early Christianity at St Mary's College, St Andrews which enabled him to concentrate on his academic and broadcasting work.

+In 2019 he delivered the Gifford Lectures on Discerning the Dawn: History, Eschatology and New Creation at the University of Aberdeen.

-As of 1 October 2019, Wright was appointed a senior research fellow at Wycliffe Hall, Oxford, where he had originally studied for the Anglican ministry in 1971 through 1973.
+On 1 October 2019 Wright was appointed a senior research fellow at Wycliffe Hall, Oxford, where he had originally studied for the Anglican ministry from 1971 to 1973.

 Views

 New Testament doctrine

-In his popular book Surprised by Hope, Wright outlines the scriptural emphasis on resurrection as the proper hope of all Christians.
+In his popular 2008 book Surprised by Hope, Wright outlines the scriptural emphasis on resurrection as the proper hope of all Christians.
 Wright is critical of the North American church's overemphasis on "going to heaven when you die" and the underemphasis on the resurrection from the dead, though he does not deny the teaching that a person's soul lives on after death.
 He advocates a reunion of soteriology and ecclesiology, commenting that such a connection is often neglected in Protestantism.
 In addition, he is critical of various popular theological ideas, such as the dispensationalist doctrine of the rapture.